adrieljoshua/gitDontIgnoreAI/README.md

 # GitDontIgnore.ai - Decentralized Developer Marketplace

-GitDontIgnore.ai is a decentralized marketplace for developers built on the Celo blockchain, enhanced with AI verification tools for code quality and developer identity verification.
+GitDontIgnore.ai is a decentralized marketplace for developers built on the **Base** blockchain, enhanced with AI verification tools for code quality and developer identity verification.

 ## Overview